isomerpages/sciencecentre-emag/_episodes/Season 1/Peranakan Ancestry.md

 <br>06:56 Inception and findings of the Singapore Peranakan Genome Project
 <br>15:32 Genghis Khan and genetic isopoints
 <br>18:48 Is your 185th million grandfather a fish?
-<br>21:02 Mid-roll ad: Science Centre Singapore
+<br>21:02 [Mid-roll ad] Bioethics: We could, but should we? at Science Centre
+Singapore
 <br>21:26 Paiseh question: what is DNA?
 <br>23:58 Epigenetics and heart health
 <br>28:02 Word association game